A Series of 4pp. Gospel Tracts by W.K. for distribution after preaching.

 What follows points to a still more solemn consideration.
 Who that weighs scripture can doubt that the Lord in vers.
 25, 26 refers to the position in which the Jew then stood with God?
 This was a far deeper consideration than any other brother aggrieved: their Lord became their brother.
 The awful truth is that He who loved Israel and would die for them, Jehovah-Messiah, was made their adversary by their perverse disobedience and blind unbelief; and His presence, which had been their salvation and best blessing if received, must bring on the inevitable crisis by their utter rejection and hatred of Him.
 The Lord at this point avails Himself of the occasion in His infinite grace to urge their agreeing, or making friends, with their adversary quickly, whilst in the way with him.
 How His heart yearned over them, even as a hen gathers her chickens under her wings!
 But they would not.
 Their deadliest aversion was to their loving Messiah.

 Hence the case was just about to come before the Judge, and the Judge would deliver to the official the convicted one, and he must be cast into prison till the last farthing be paid.
 It is no question here of eternal judgment, but of divine government morally on the earth; but all is plainly true of His people found guilty and consigned to suffer long.
 In that prison still lies the guilty debtor, till his heart turns to the One he despised.
 Then the word shall go forth, Comfort ye, comfort ye my people, saith your God.
 Speak ye to the heart of Jerusalem, and cry to her, that her time of sorrow (or, suffering) is accomplished, that her iniquity is pardoned; for she hath received of Jehovah's hand double for all her sins (Isa.
 40:1-2).
 Who is a God like unto Thee, that forgiveth iniquity and passeth by the transgression of the remnant of His heritage?
 (Micah 7:18.)
 Is not this the true unforced bearing of our Lord's words?
-One may apply it, to Christian use or unchristian warning.
+One may apply it to Christian use or unchristian warning.
 But it is an evil to twist scripture or to complain of those who bow to its full force.
 Such ignorance has led men into the fable of purgatory.

 But let me appeal to you, my reader, who may excuse yourself because you do not profess to be a disciple.
 How will this avail when you stand before the great white throne?
 By your own plea to escape responsibility you incur certain and everlasting perdition.
 You know that your works are evil, and that dying as you live, you are utterly unfit to be in heaven with the Holy One of God.
 He whom you refuse as Saviour now will then be your Judge.
-You turn away from the Lord, you neglect so great salvation; your name is not in the book of life ; your works are selfish, vain, proud, wilful; addicted to lustful passion, rebellious against God, you serve Satan, and therefore must your portion be with the enemy of God and of His Son, as you have been here and are now.
+You turn away from the Lord, you neglect so great salvation; your name is not in the book of life; your works are selfish, vain, proud, wilful; addicted to lustful passion, rebellious against God, you serve Satan, and therefore must your portion be with the enemy of God and of His Son, as you have been here and are now.

 O be warned in time.
 For the end of all things is at hand, even if you live; and your life at best is but a vapour.
 You know not what a day may bring forth.
 God was in Christ reconciling, not only embittered, or self-righteous Jews, but a world to Himself, not imputing their offences to them.
 But all was vain for either: they hated both the Son and the Father.
 A great king, a mighty conqueror, would have been to their taste.
 How would that have blotted out their sins, or given them a nature to serve God on earth and enjoy Him in heaven?
 In divine wisdom and grace their hatred was allowed to culminate in His cross; and thereby sin was judged, themselves who believe cleansed from their iniquities, and made God's righteousness in Christ.
 O harden not yourself for hell-fire.
-God as it were beseeching by us, we pray for Christ, on His behalf who died for you: he reconciled to God.
-The work is done, according to His will, to save you for over.
+God as it were beseeching by us, we pray for Christ, on His behalf who died for you: be reconciled to God.
+The work is done, according to His will, to save you for ever.
 Repent and believe the gospel.
 What could be done to compare with that which God has done?

 10 Impurity